AI-driven design automation: High level synthesis and architectural exploration

 In the first phases of chip design, AI helps with High Level Synthesis (HLS) and exploring different system level design options (DSE).
 These processes are key for turning general ideas into detailed hardware plans.
 AI algorithms, often using supervised learning, are used to build simpler, substitute models.
 These models can quickly guess important design measurements like area, performance, and power for many different architectural options or HLS settings.
 For example, the Ithemal tool uses deep neural networks to estimate how fast basic code blocks will run, which helps in making processor architecture decisions.
-Similarly, PRIMAL uses machine learning for guessing power use at the register transfer level (RTL), giving early information about how much power the chip will use.
+Similarly, PRIMAL uses machine learning estimate power use at the register transfer level (RTL), giving early information about how much power the chip will use.
 Reinforcement learning (RL) and Bayesian optimization are also used to guide the DSE process.
 They help search through the many parameters to find the best HLS settings or architectural details like cache sizes.
 LLMs are also being tested for creating architectural plans or initial C code for HLS, as seen with GPT4AIGChip.